RocketChat/RC4Community/README.md

 Now RC4Community should be accessible from http://localhost:8090

-If you've changed the strapi (backend) port to 3000,  use the following line to start the frontend instead:
+If you've changed the strapi  port to 3000,  use the following line to start the application instead:

 ```
 export NEXT_PUBLIC_STRAPI_API_URL=http://localhost:3000;npm run dev
 ```

-You can now modify code in the frontend via standard nextjs dev best practices.
+You can now modify code in the application via standard nextjs dev workflow and following its best practices.